veganmosfet/Balcony_in_the_cloud/README.md

 Again, the JTAG interface is open so we can connect a TI JTAG probe (Standard TI 14 pin JTAG connector pinout) and use TI [code composer studio](https://www.ti.com/tool/CCSTUDIO) to do some tests.
 The flash content can be easily dumped too.
 The device does not implement secure boot, so that modified firmware can be executed.

 > [!NOTE]
 > Note that the MI implements a short circuit / over-current protection (hardware circuit) on the grid side.
+However, the grid side MOSFETs can be overheated and may break down and trigger a shortcircuit.

 ## Firmware update